forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-visualforce/README.md

 For best results, use this extension with the other extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) bundle.

+##  Prerequisites
+Before you set up this extension, make sure that you have [Visual Studio Code](https://code.visualstudio.com/download) v1.17 or later.

 ## Features Provided by This Extension
 * Code completion (invoke using Ctrl+Space)
    * Standard Visualforce components (tags and attributes), with Salesforce documentation